AllenZhang-yz/meldcx-codetest/README.md

 4. After logging in, device numbers are refreshed every 5 seconds.
 5. The circles orbit around the number and the number of circles shown should equal the number of active devices.
 6. Click Log out button to log out.

+### Issue with this App

+There is one remaining issue with the notify button, I have started a post request with the designated infomation and end point , but still get 401 back.
+I'm still trying to fix it.

+### Skills used in this App

+React, React-Router PropTypes Lazyloading axios Jest Enzyme Firebase